 How much does HamClubOnline cost?

 The idea is just really to cover the bills of the hosting of HamClubOnline and a little something for my time would be nice.
 I have been an Amateur Radio Operator since I was 13 and love giving back to the HAM community.
-Currently there are no plans to charge in the foreseeable future as we are still writing the application.
-Beta groups will receive a discount for life for participating in building this great platform!
+Currently there are no plans to charge in the foreseeable future.

 Why did you make HamClubOnline?